RogerGold/SpringBoot/maven基础.md

 by specifying them as external dependencies inside their Maven POM files.

 Your Maven settings file is also located in your user-home/.m2 directory and is called settings.xml.
-Here is how you specify another location for your local repository:
+Here is how you specify another location for your local repository in settings.xml:

+    <localRepository>${user.home}/.m2/repository</localRepository>

 ### Central Repository
 The central Maven repository is a repository provided by the Maven community.
 By default Maven looks in this central repository for any dependencies needed but not found in your local repository.